More Florida in Pictures and Text

 Advertising style photography in Wynwood Miami.

-The bright right tropical yellow house - offering a sense of the naturally hot, sub-troipical weather in Florida.
+The tropical yellow house - offering a sense of the naturally hot, sub-troipical weather in Florida.
 This house is on the island side of Palm Beach.

 One of the many quaint shops in Palm Beach - home to movie stars, politicians, presidents, rock stars and old money, lots of old money.